 - In a small dish whisk together the soy sauce, honey, garlic and ginger.

-- Dip the chicken thighs into the dish of glaze, coating each side, allow excess to drip off then arrange them on one end of the sheet pan.
+- Dip the chicken thighs into the dish of glaze, coating each side, allow excess to drip off then arrange them on the sheet pan.

-- In a closable plastic bag add the potatoes, close the bag.
-Rub the potatoes to coat each one, then arrange them on the other end of the sheet pan, cut side down.
+- In a closable plastic bag add the potatoes and a drizzle of oil, close the bag.
+Rub the potatoes to coat each one, then arrange them on the sheet pan, cut side down.

 - Add the asparagus to the same bag with the oil, coating them well.
-Remove the asparagus and reserve on a plate.
+Set the asparagus aside.

 - Sprinkle salt and pepper on the potatoes and the chicken.
 Transfer the sheet pan to the middle rack of the oven and roast for 25 minutes.